MVTOP: Multi-View Transformer-based Object Pose-Estimation: EXPERIMENTS

 \subsection{Results}

 The results of the MV-ball dataset can be seen in \cref{tab:res_mv_ball}.
 We achieve a mean ADD error of 0.01185\thinspace m and a mean rotation error of $ 7.345 \degree$.
-Therefore, we outperform PoET and CosyPose by a large margin.
+Therefore, we outperform PoET \cite{jantosPoETPoseEstimation2023} and CosyPose \cite{labbeCosyPoseConsistentMultiview2020} by a large margin.
 Both methods do not resolve the pose ambiguity described in \cref{sec:Dataset}.
 For PoET, this is obvious because it is a single-view method and these methods fail by design.
 For CosyPose, the situation is similar since the multi-view aspect in CosyPose is based on the poses estimated from the single views.
 The approach of \cite{liUnifiedFrameworkMultiView2018} cannot be evaluated on this dataset because the code is unavailable.

 The qualitative results of our approach can be seen in \cref{fig:mvball_pred_gt}.
 Here, the 3D model was used to generate a mesh that was projected into the 2D image using the interior orientation of the camera and the predicted/gt pose.
 For the sake of visibility, only every 8th mesh vertex was projected, resulting in an appearance that resembles a point cloud.
-In \cref{fig:view1} and \cref{fig:view2}, the projected prediction (blue) and the ground-truth (gt) projection (green) align so well that they barely can be distinguished.
+In \cref{fig:view1} and \cref{fig:view2}, the projected prediction (orange) and the ground-truth (gt) projection (green) align so well that they barely can be distinguished.
 This highlights the performance of our multi-view approach.
 It is important to note that due to the projection of the complete 3D model into the image plane, the mesh of the hidden hemisphere is displayed although the hemisphere is not visible in the image itself.
 In \cref{fig:view1_blank}, it can be seen that only the green hemisphere (close to the black clamp) is visible.
-In \cref{fig:view1}, the projection of the mesh shows that the red hemisphere (denser green/blue mesh points in the middle) is located on the other side of the ball.
-Conversely, in \cref{fig:view2}, the red hemisphere would be visible (although it cannot be seen due to the overlay of gt and prediction), while the location of the green hemisphere is indicated again by the denser green/blue mesh points almost in the middle of the ball.
+In \cref{fig:view1}, the projection of the mesh shows that the red hemisphere (denser green/orange mesh points in the middle) is located on the other side of the ball.
+Conversely, in \cref{fig:view2}, the red hemisphere would be visible (although it cannot be seen due to the overlay of gt and prediction), while the location of the green hemisphere is indicated again by the denser green/orange mesh points almost in the middle of the ball.
+The corresponding qualitative results of Cosypose can be seen beneath.

 As described in \cref{sec:Dataset}, we generated two test sets of the MV-ball to investigate the influence of the visibility of the hemispheres.
 The results can be seen in the histogram of \cref{fig:rotation_plot}.
 The bin size corresponds to a step size of 3°.
 The easy set consists of 3853 images and the hard set of 3458 images.
 It can be seen that a higher threshold for the visibility of the hemispheres clearly reduces the rotation error, leading to a better pose estimation.
 For the easy test set with a threshold of 300 pixels, the highest rotation error is at $\approx 85^\circ$ and the mean is $\approx 3.43^\circ$ while for the hard test set with a threshold of 10 pixels the highest error is $\approx 174^\circ$ and the mean is $\approx 7.39^\circ$.